pau1a/Arklowdun/docs/pets/ui.md

 * Selecting `Open` stores the current scroll offset, reveals the `pets__detail` host, and mounts `PetDetailView` inside it.
 * `PetDetailView` callbacks (`persist`, `onBack`) refresh the list via `petsRepo.update()` and `petsRepo.list()` while keeping the outer shell mounted.
 * Returning to the list restores the previous scroll position.
+* The header renders a `Delete` / `Delete Permanently` toolbar next to the title.
+Buttons are conditionally visible based on the hard-delete flag and disable during pending requests to avoid double execution.

 ---